jhao6/JieHao.github.io/_pages/about.md

 News
 ------
+- (<font color=red>New!</font>) (Jan 2024) One paper was accepted by ICLR 2023 Spotlight.
+Thanks to my advisor Mingrui and my collaborator Xiaochuan Gong.
 - (Sep 2023) One paper was accepted by Neurips 2023.
 Thanks to my advisor Mingrui and Kaiyi.
 - (Aug 2023) I will serve as a reviewer for AISTATS 2024.
 - (May 2023) One paper was accepted by UAI 2023.